whaynes/STCW23/jekyll/_assessments/OICNW-1-2A.md

 title: "STCW Assessment OICNW-1-2A"
 subtitle: "Fix by two bearings"
 category: "Deck"
-status: ""
+status: "moved"
-cnum: "MT-4133"
+cnum: "MT-2225"
 ---
 ### Condition

-On a ship underway, or a full mission ship simulator, with land and aids to navigation in sight, using a standard bearing circle, alidade, or other device for taking bearings, and given a chart with a scale of no more than 1: 80,000.
+On a ship underway, or a integrated navigation simulator, with land and aids to navigation in sight, using a standard bearing circle, alidade, or other device for taking bearings, and given a chart with a scale of no more than 1: 80,000.

 ### Performance requirement